In this article:

 ESOP Plan Rules

-ESOP plan rules are established under the Employee Retirement Income Security Act (ERISA), a federal law that sets minimum standards for investment plans in private industry.
+ESOP profit-sharing plan rules are established under the Employee Retirement Income Security Act (ERISA), a federal law that sets minimum standards for investment plans in private industry.
 Additional ESOP rules can be found under Internal Revenue Code section 404(a)(3).
-These ESOP rules provide for an annual limit on the amount of deductible contributions an employer can make to a tax-qualified stock bonus or profit-sharing plan of 25 percent of the compensation otherwise paid or accrued during the year to the employees who benefit under the plan.
+These ESOP rules lay out ESOP contribution limits.
+This means there is an annual limit on the amount of deductible contributions an employer can make to a tax-qualified stock bonus or profit-sharing plan of 25 percent of the compensation otherwise paid or accrued during the year to the employees who benefit under the plan.